jsoref/ceph/doc/dev/developer_guide/basic-workflow.rst

 The second command (git checkout -b fix_1) creates a "bugfix branch" called "fix_1" in your local working copy of the repository.
-The changes that you make in order to fix the bug will be commited to this branch.
+The changes that you make in order to fix the bug will be committed to this branch.

 The third command (git push -u origin fix_1) pushes the bugfix branch from your local working repository to your fork of the upstream repository.